racketlogger/lte-rails/README.md

 gem 'lte-rails'
 ```

-and add this to your application.css:
+and add this (changing the skin name to anything you want or adding more) to your application.css:

 ```
  *= require lte-rails
+ *= require AdminLTE/skins/skin-blue
 ```

+# Notes

+This gem uses the main AdminLTE github repo to re-generate the gem from them by dynamically patching so that the assets work properly within the Rails environment.

-Not supporting the Javascript parts, yet.
+This gem is not supporting the Javascript parts, yet.